|April||Organized in Brunswick, Georgia.

 |May 26||Captain James W. Beck of Company K was promoted to major.|

-Major William S. Shepherd was promoted to lieutenant colonel and Lieutenant William M. Pitman was elected captain of Company H.
+Major William S. Shepherd was promoted to lieutenant colonel and Captain William W. Charlton of Company A was elected major.
+Lieutenant John G. Heard was elected captain of Company F and Lieutenant William M. Pitman was elected captain of Company H.

 From the War Department marker for Benning’s Brigade on the Gettysburg battlefield: